W3rni0/NahamCon_CTF_2020/readme.md

 ![](assets//images//december_4.png)

-it worked!, now we know that our key is a weak key, we can find a list of weak keys to DES on wikipedia and bruteforce them until we get a complete text (there are less then 100 weak keys), I listed all the weak keys in the following file:
+it worked!, now we know that our key is a weak key, we can find a list of weak keys to DES on google and bruteforce them until we get a complete text (there are less then 100 weak and semi-weak keys), I listed all the weak keys in the following file:

 [weak DES keys](assets//files//keys)